PoCInnovation/Pool2023/Software/day05/Flutter/README.md

 flutter run
 ```

-If all went well you should have the basic flutter application running in your emulator.
+If all went well you should have the basic flutter application running in your emulator 🚀

 ## Step 0 - Dart